 Here you can find some core details about the classes and the importance of Pilates during these special times in your life.
-Classes are based in North London - Barnet and Hadley Wood, EN5 and EN4.
+Classes are based in North London - Barnet.

 Sessions are safe and specially designed for Pregnancy, Post-pregnancy and for any Back Pain rehabilitation.
 The small class set up ensures individual attention and promotes health, fitness.
 Our primary aim is to re-educate and raise awareness of posture and empower special muscle groups.

-As you may know Pilates brilliantly helps with Pregnancy or non-Pregnancy related Back Ache, Pelvic Discomfort, Postural changes.
-It also helps to recover from birth and losing baby weight.
+As you may know, Pilates brilliantly helps with Pregnancy or non-Pregnancy related Back Ache, Pelvic Discomfort, Postural changes.
+It also helps to recover from birth and losing the baby weight.